believer/willcodefor.beer/posts/html-datetime-input-quirks.md

 ---

 The third issue occurs when the `max` and `min` values are exactly the same, `2022-02-21T13:30` in the example below.
-All the parts, except the hours, are disabled, but when we change the hour value the input becomes invalid with the error “Value must be, 2022-02-21 13:30”.
+All the date parts, except the hours, are disabled, but when we change the hour value the input becomes invalid with the error “Value must be, 2022-02-21 13:30”.
 I haven't been able to find out why the hour part doesn't get disabled as well.

 ---